Generalization in the Face of Adaptivity: A Bayesian Perspective: Analyzing adaptivity-driven overfitting

 In order to complete the triangle inequality, we have to define the stability of the mechanism.
 Bayes stability captures the concept that the results returned by a mechanism and the queries selected by the adaptive adversary are such that the queries behave similarly on the true data distribution and on the posterior distribution induced by those results.
-This notion first appeared in a slightly different form in \cite{JLNRSS20}, under the name \emph{Posterior Sensitivity}.
+This notion first appeared in ~\citet{JLNRSS20}, under the name \emph{Posterior Sensitivity}, as did the following theorem.